Traditional beekeeping

 Objectives – Priorities

-The action aims to contribute to the safeguarding and preservation of the traditional beekeeping method in movable-comb hives, which nowadays is in immediate danger of disappearing.
-Moreover, the action envisions to contribute to raising awareness about the method, as well as to enrich activities of beekeeping, cultural and alternative tourism, recreation, sightseeing and cultural routes, and related activities that are necessary for getting acquainted with this heritage, as well as for its transfer.
+The action aims to contribute to the safeguarding and preservation of the Greek traditional beekeeping method in movable-comb hives, which nowadays is in immediate danger of disappearing.
+The method, once its importance is recognised and its viability ensured, and with the right policies in place, is desirable to emerge as a factor of sustainable development and social cohesion; also, to enrich activities of beekeeping, cultural and alternative tourism, recreation, sightseeing and cultural routes, and related activities for becoming acquainted with this heritage.

 Rationale - Significance

-The action has additional value for the inscription of the element (Traditional Beekeeping Method With Movable-comb Hives) in the Hellenic Inventory of Intangible Cultural Heritage.
+The action has additional value for the inscription of the element (Traditional Beekeeping Movable-comb Methods) in the Hellenic Inventory of Intangible Cultural Heritage.

-The results of the action can be incorporated within a wide geographic area where movable-comb hives were traditionally used (central/ western Crete, Kythera, Antikythera, eastern Peloponnese, Argosaronic islands, Attica, Kea), without altering the identity of each region.
+The results of the action can be incorporated within a wide geographic area where movable-comb hives were traditionally used (central/ western Crete, Kythera, Antikythera, eastern Peloponnese, Argosaronic islands, Attica, Kea), without altering the identity of these regions.

 With financial support and under the auspices